RossMurr4y/github-action-hamlet/README.md

 **Type** string
 **Default** ""

-**Note:** A properties file will always be loaded into GITHUB_ENV if found.
-If you require persistence across Jobs of these settings, ensure the properties file is executed under a standalone job first, as below.
+**Note:** A properties file will always be loaded into GITHUB_ENV if found, however the action that creates or updates GITHUB_ENV does not have access to the new value itself.
+To ensure access to a complete set of environment variables, a Job should begin with a stand-alone Action call used to establish them.

 ## Example Usage